khulnasoft/integrations-core/mapr/README.md

 ### Installation

-The MapR check is included in the [Datadog Agent][2] package but requires additional setup operations.
+The MapR check is included in the [Khulnasoft Agent][2] package but requires additional setup operations.

 #### Prerequisites